isb-cgc/readthedocs/docs/source/sections/webapp/Menu.rst

       * Edit Gene Favorites (see Create Gene Favorite(s) description below).
     - *Create Gene Favorite* - Here you can:

       * Create a Gene Favorite for Analysis, To Create a New Gene Favorite - You provide a name and select the Gene.
-You can upload a stored Gene List or to aid in Gene selection, you can access the HGNC portal (Hugo Gene Nomenclature Committee) via the "**View Gene Identifiers**" link under this Menu selection.
+You can upload a stored Gene List or type in Gene name (**Note:** This will auto fill as you type in Gene name).
+To aid in Gene selection, you can access the HGNC portal (Hugo Gene Nomenclature Committee) via the "**View Gene Identifiers**" link under this Menu selection.
       * Save or Cancel a new creation.
     - *Select Genes for a New Workbook* - This sub-menu has two feature: